 Government intervention also leads to moral hazards.
 Private enterprises, especially the large ones, might take more risks since they know they are too big to fail.
 The government will bail them out if they fall into economic crises.

 Criticisms of the Mixed Economic System

-There are many criticisms against the mixed economic system.
+There are many criticisms of mixed economic systems.
 The Austrian school of economics questions the sustainability of a mixed economy.
-It states that government intervention will lead to unintended consequences that require further intervention.
+It states that any government intervention will lead to unintended consequences that require further intervention.

 For example, price controls can cause shortages in supply, and the government needs to take extra actions to stimulate production.
 Therefore, a mixed economy is unstable and tends toward socialism.